hydecorp/hydejack-starter-kit/docs/build.md

 ## GitHub Pages
-If you're using the Starter Kit for GitHub pages, all you have to do is push your repository:
+If you're using the Starter Kit for GitHub pages, all you have to do is push your repository.

+It works the same for customers who bought the **PRO Version** and are using the `starter-kit-gh-pages` from the provided zip.

 ```bash
 $ git add .